Datavirke/datavirke.dk/content/posts/dns-resolution-in-ubuntu/index.md

 Configuration files for `systemd-networkd` are primarily found in `/etc/systemd/network/`.
 Like `NetworkManager`, some programs might add per-boot configurations to the *run* counterpart: `/run/systemd/network`.

 # Addendum
+Resources, lists, indices and other resources which might be relevant when debugging domain name resolution.
 ## List of Services and Files {#list-of-services-and-files}
+I've tried to list some of the services, files and tools which are commonly used when configuring or troubleshooting domain name resolution, even if I don't explicitly cover them in this guide.
 ### Files
 * [/etc/resolv.conf](https://www.man7.org/linux/man-pages/man5/resolv.conf.5.html)
 * [/etc/systemd/resolved.conf](https://manpages.debian.org/testing/systemd/resolved.conf.5.en.html)